Breast cancer is the most common cancer in the UK. The most common type is invasive breast cancer, no special type

 Basal type breast cancer has particular genetic changes in the cells.
 The cells make large amounts of a protein called cytokeratin 5/6.

 Basal type breast cancers are often triple negative.
 This means that they don't have many receptors for oestrogen, progesterone, or HER2.
 So, hormone therapies and targeted drugs don't work for most basal type cancers.

 Doctors use other treatments, such as surgery, chemotherapy and radiotherapy, instead.

-Phyllodes is pronounced fill-oy-dees.
-It is also called cystosarcoma phyllodes.
-This breast tumour can be either cancerous (malignant) or non cancerous (benign).
+Phyllodes can be either cancerous (malignant) or non cancerous (benign).
 It tends to occur in middle aged women or older.
 If cancerous, it might spread into the lymph nodes but this is rare.

 Surgery is the main treatment.
-Sometimes radiotherapy or chemotherapy are also used.
+Sometimes you might also have radiotherapy or chemotherapy.